khlkarim/mariem/README.md

 |S|[S]aves the current project to a file|this saves the BPM, nodes, links and color mappings to a txt file that you can later reload|
 |L|[L]oads a saved project|This just parces the contents of a project file, and adds them to the current scene, without removing anything that is already there|

+>[!WARNING]
+>Currently, when you save a project, the paths to the sound files are saved as absolute paths.
+Until i fix this, if you want to share a project, make sure to edit the project's text file to make them relative.

 There are other keybindings that i didn't mention in this list.
 To see the full list, the keybindings are all defined as macros at the start of the `./src/main.c` file.
 You can customize them by just changing those macros and then recompiling the app.